 Then (on top of that!) you get video and audio explanations for the answers.

-I would have really have loved to have something like this -- like 7Sage Law School Prep -- on how to study law when I started as a law student.
+I would have really have loved to have something on how to study law, something like 7Sage Law School Prep, when I started as a law student.

 I needed a more specific system or method on how to study law.

 My second year I was a teaching assistant in crim law and an official NYU-sanction tutor to first year law students.

 That is, I was a teaching assistant who graded practice exams.